hikari-py/hikari/CONTRIBUTING.md

 First off, we would like to thank you for taking the time to help improve Hikari, it's greatly appreciated.
 We have some contribution guidelines that you should follow to ensure that your contribution is at it's best.

+# Code of conduct

+Hikari has a code of conduct that must be followed at all times by all the members of the project.
+Breaking the code of conduct can lead to a ban from the project and a report to GitHub.

+You can read the code of conduct [here](https://github.com/hikari-py/hikari/blob/master/CODE_OF_CONDUCT.md).

 # Branches

 We would like to keep consistency in how branches are named.